guyschaos/umundo/docs/GETTING_STARTED.md

 # Getting started

-uMundo tries to make usage as convenience for a developer as is reasonable.
-All the libraries we rely upon are available as precompiled, static libraries and are directly included in the resulting libraries in <tt>/lib</tt>.
+uMundo tries to make usage for a developer as convenient as is reasonable.
+All the libraries we rely upon are available as precompiled, static libraries and are directly included in the uMundo libraries.

 To get started, download an [installer](https://github.com/tklab-tud/umundo/tree/master/installer) for your platform and run two instances of <tt>umundo-pingpong</tt> from the console or from within your installation directory.
 If you see some *io* on both